 #5a HOURS OF THE DAY, DAYS OF THE MONTH, MONTHS OF THE YEAR IN SCRIPTURE

-This bible study uses a Greek Unicode font, and the Hebrew Unicode font "David" which comes with later versions of Windows.
+This bible study uses a Greek Unicode font, and a Hebrew Unicode font and is printable.

 One of the biggest problems facing any student of the bible, especially one who is interested in the Chronology of it, is understanding the way time is computed, and arranging historical events in order.
 It is the problem of how to calculate biblical time.
 As far as calculating the hours of the day, the days of the week, and the months of the year is concerned, this is quite straightforward.
 This is because the first hour starts at exactly the same time as the start of the day, the first day starts at exactly the start of the week, and the month, and the first month starts at exactly the same time as the start of the year.
 Therefore when we count in ordinal and cardinal numbers, they should match up exactly.
 The problem comes later when a start time is part way through a day, or a week, or a month, or a year.
 This is a bible study which explains how to calculate hours of the day, days of the month, and months of the year according to scripture.
 A cardinal number is a simple number such as 1, 2, 3, etc., and an ordinal number is one which indicates the order or position in a series, such as first (1st), second (2nd), third (3rd) etc. This is a very simple section, but a necessary pre-requisite to understand what comes later.